Juvenile Crimes Attorney - Juvenile Lawyer

 2. Your child also has a juvenile right to make a second call to an attorney.

-The Law Offices of George Kita accepts collect calls from jail or juvenile hall.
-However, by law, your child has a juvenile right to make the calls at public expense if the call is local and made in the presence of a public office or employee.
+By law, your child has a juvenile right to make the calls at public expense if the call is local and made in the presence of a public office or employee.
 Any public employee who willfully deprives your child of this right is guilty of a misdemeanor pursuant to WIC 627.

 Whenever your child is taken before a probation officer, he or she is required to inform your child and his or her parent or guardian that anything your child says can be used against him/her and that your child has a right to remain silent, and have a counsel present during interrogation, and inform the child that he has a right to have an appointed counsel if your child cannot afford an attorney.